 One without a twist, but still absolutely horrible.
 Hancock and her sisters.
 Slavery is never a pretty story.

 Ace's past isn't very heartwarming either, putting aside all the time he spent with Luffy and Sabo.
 Ace's father was none other than Gold Roger, the Pirate King.
 Now normally, being related to such a powerful and important figure would be a cause for joy, right?
 Not.
 In the eyes of many who actually met Roger (and didn't antagonize him), he was a great man.
 But the truth of the matter is that hiding his identity as Ace's father was imperative, seeing as his enemies basically amounted to the entire world.
 For years, Ace was tortured with the fact that in the eyes of the world, he wasn't supposed to exist, that the world would be better off without him, making him far more jaded than a child should and causing him to despise his father for the rest of his life.
-Most of all, the only reason bother to continue living was to find out whether or not he deserved to be born, just because the blood of a Pirate King ran through his veins.
-Living only stopped being so painful when Luffy and Sabo, and eventually the Whitebeard Pirates came into his life.
+Most of all, the only reason he bothered to continue living was to find out whether or not he deserved to be born, just because the blood of a Pirate King ran through his veins.
+Living only stopped being so painful when Luffy and Sabo, and eventually the Whitebeard Pirates, came into his life.

 In Bleach, two of the female leads have Break the Cutie pasts.
 Rukia blames herself for the death of her beloved mentor, Kaien.
 Meanwhile, not only did Orihime have Abusive Parents, but she was also bullied in school and her brother, Sora, died in a car accident.
 Early in the story, Sora unwillingly comes back as a Hollow, and finally commits suicide so he can move on to the Soul Society.